klundberg/klundberg.github.io/_posts/2015-04-12-capturing-objects-weakly-in-instance-method-references-in-swift.md

 }
 {% endhighlight %}

-The static method reference will call for a method of the type `() -> U`, but weakify must return a function of type `() -> U?`.
-If the owner is no longer in memory, we cannot call the method reference with it as a parameter, so we must return some other value, and nil is the only reasonable one in this case.
+Weak references must always be optional, so that the type system can represent what happens when said reference is removed from memory.
+If owner here is nil, it would not be possible to call the given method reference since it expects a non-optional value.
+Since we must return something according to the method signature, the only thing we can reasonably return here is nil which necessitates the `U?` return type of the resulting function.

-You could even cast values within `weakify`, for example if you were using a cocoa api that has a block that takes `AnyObject` as a parameter with a method that expects a more concrete type:
+There are some crazy applications you can do here if your use case needs it.
+You could cast values within `weakify`, for example, if you were using an API that requires a potentially unsafe downcast from the type that the method you want to use expects as a parameter:

 {% highlight swift %}
 func weakify <T: AnyObject, U, V>(owner: T, f: T->U?->()) -> V -> () {